Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 If a team member can’t find the right file when they need it, they may waste time searching through emails or have to wait until the right person comes online.

-Hybrid teams need a secure, simple place to store all project files to access at any time.
+Hybrid teams need a secure, simple place to store all project files and manage access to documents at any time.
 A SharePoint document library can solve these problems and improve collaboration for hybrid teams.

 Keep reading to learn more about SharePoint libraries and key features such as metadata and views.